Review of Old Testament (ca. 164 BCE)

 While he is the only prophet in his time, Elijah has a contest of magic with 450 prophets of Baal.
 He mocks them for not being able to produce concrete material evidence of the veracity of their religious faith, and then proves his own in a bloody spectacle where Yahweh eats a sacrificed animal (18:38).
 Elijah proceeds to have all of the prophets of Baal killed (18:40).
 This massacre ends the drought, but the bad successors keep coming.

 As the only evidence of Solomon’s wisdom, the authors submit a scene where the king orders a man to hack a baby to death with a sword in front of its mother (3:25).
 It’s an edgelord scare tactic which mirrors the binding of Isaac: The fatherly ruler demanding a great horror, then retracting its command.
 This method of ruling by negative emotional manipulation is the pinnacle of what the authors call wisdom.
-Compare Xenophon’s samples of the wisdom of Cyrus in book 1 of Anabasis (ca. 400 BCE), which make sense.
+Compare Xenophon’s samples of the wisdom of Cyrus in book 1 of the later Anabasis (ca. 400 BCE), which make sense.

 Elijah’s contest invites all skeptics to demand evidence of Yahweh’s existence and to accept only confirmedly supernatural events as evidence.
 It’s a self-defeating piece of theology.
 I was surprised to see it in The Bible.
 Modern believers have learned not to try it: Virtually all of them accept that their god will never appear to them and that there will never be evidence like Elijah’s.
 This is why you don’t see a rabbi challenging 450 bhikkhus to a summoning contest.
 The authors’ choice to include this scene anyway says a lot about the state of their society.